openzipkin/openzipkin.github.io/pages/tracers_instrumentation.md

 Please refer to their individual documentation for setup and configuration guides.

-### OpenZipkin supported
+### Supported

-The following libraries are supported by the OpenZipkin team and are hosted at the [OpenZipkin GitHub](https://github.com/openzipkin/) group.
-You can reach out to the team on [Zipkin Gitter](https://gitter.im/openzipkin/zipkin/) chat.
+The following libraries are supported by the Zipkin team.
+You can reach out to the team on [Gitter](https://gitter.im/openzipkin/zipkin/) chat.

 | Language | Library | Framework | Propagation Supported | Transports Supported | Sampling Supported? | Other notes |
 |:---------|:--------|:----------|:----------------------|:---------------------|:--------------------|:------------|{% for lib in site.data.openzipkin_tracers_instrumentation %}